Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Scallop Polygon

-The lower rook strategy is very similar to Algorithm \ref{alg:upperRook}, swapping up for down.
-Pursuit in a lower pocket is entirely analogous to pursuit in an upper pocket.
-However, handling an escape move from a lower chute is slightly different.
-Suppose that $\cE$ makes a rightward escape move, meaning that the upper boundary blocks the pursuer's responding rook move, see Figure \ref{fig:scallopLowerRecovery}.
+Pursuit in a lower pocket is analogous to pursuit in an upper pocket.
+Algorithm \ref{alg:lowerRook} lists the pursuer's rook strategy for lower pockets and lower chutes.
+We make two observations.
+First, the outward radial nature of lower features means that the evader cannot make a blocking move.
+Second, handling an escape move from a lower chute is slightly different than for an upper chute.
+Suppose that $\cE$ makes a rightward escape move, meaning that the upper boundary blocks the pursuer's responding rook move, see Figure \ref{fig:scallopLowerRecovery}(a).
 In response, the pursuer steps rightward to the blocking point $Z$.
-If she is currently above her most recent search path $\Pi$, then she cannot start a new search path from her current location, see Figure \ref{fig:scallop-switch}(a).
-Instead, she travels down the sweep line $\sweepline{Z}$ until reaching $Z' \in \Pi \cap \sweepline{Z}$.
-While moving along $\sweepline{Z}$, she keeps track of two frames of reference, just as if she is making a usual frame transition during search mode, as shown in Figure \ref{fig:scallop-switch} (c).
+She then (cautiously) adopts the frame of reference $(T(Z),S(Z))$.
+If she is above her most recent search path $\Pi$ with respect to this new frame, then she cannot start a new search path from her current location, see Figure \ref{fig:scallopLowerRecovery}(b).
+Instead, she travels down the sweep line $\sweepline{Z}$ until reaching the unique point $Z' \in \Pi \cap S(Z)$.
+Note that this point guards $c$ with respect to the frame $(T(v_{\ell}), S(v_{\ell}))$ where $\theta(v_{\ell}) \geq \theta(Z) > \theta(v_{\ell+1})$.
+While moving along $\sweepline{Z}$, she keeps track of two frames of reference, just as if she is making a usual frame transition during Search Mode, as shown in Figure \ref{fig:scallopLowerRecovery}(c).
 This protects the last checkpoint of her previous search phase.

-We omit the formal adaptation of Algorithm \ref{alg:upperRook} for lower rook strategy.
-We simply state the lower formulations of our previous two lemmas.
-The proofs of those lemmas are easily adapted to the lower rook setting.